Clearwater Wrongful Death Attorneys

 The sudden death of a loved one can have a devastating impact on surviving family members.
 Loved ones often find it incredibly challenging to move forward emotionally and provide financial support, especially when the victim was the family’s main source of income or primary caregiver.
 In these difficult times, it is critical you hire a law firm with the experience and financial resources necessary to obtain full justice and prosecute all parties at fault.

-At the Fernandez Firm, our Clearwater wrongful death attorneys have been helping families of those whose lives have been negligently cut-short for more than two decades.
+At the Fernandez Firm Accident Injury Attorneys, our Clearwater wrongful death attorneys have been helping families of those whose lives have been negligently cut-short for more than two decades.
 Throughout the years, our firm has represented thousands of persons injured by car accidents, commercial truck crashes, motorcycle collisions, nursing home abuse and neglect and medical malpractice.
 If you have lost a family member due to the carelessness of another, the negligent mistake of a healthcare provider, truck driver or business owner, our personal injury attorneys are always available to answer your questions.
 We are here to help.

 How Can We Help